Overview

 If English is not your first language you must have one of the following qualifications as evidence of your English language skills:

-- IELTS Academic or UKVI 7.0 overall with a minimum of 6.5 in writing and 7.0 in speaking listening and reading
+- IELTS Academic or UKVI 7.0 overall with a minimum of 6.5 in writing and 7.0 in speaking, listening and reading.

-- Pearson Test of English (Academic) 67 overall with a minimum of 62 in writing and 67 in speaking listening and reading
+- Pearson Test of English (Academic) 67 overall with a minimum of 62 in writing and 67 in speaking, listening and reading.

-- IBT TOEFL 94 overall with 19 in reading, 24 in writing, 20 in listening and 22 in speaking
+- IBT TOEFL 95 overall with 24 in reading, 22 in writing, 22 in listening and 25 in speaking.

 Pre-sessional English language courses

-If you need to improve your English language skills before you enter this course, our partner INTO University of Stirling offers a range of English language courses.
+If you need to improve your English language skills before you enter this course, University of Stirling International Study Centre offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.

 Find out more about our pre-sessional English language courses